 Hastings 40%, Napier 24%, rest of Hawke’s Bay 6% and visitors from outside the region 30%.
 Attendance: Around 18,000 people annually

-The event is supported by over 100 community workers from the Corrections Department.
+The event is run by Public Dreams Trust, a volunteer board and supported by over 100 community workers from the Corrections Department.
 They set up the light sculptures around the site and pack everything back into storage after the event.

 We employ two staff part time beforehand to make new light sculptures and repair.

 We employ 6 people to manage security, tickets, merchandise and repairs during Fiesta of Lights and an additional 20 staff on new year's eve.
-We also employ 6 junior ambassadors, 12 to 15 years old to provide supportive fun in interactive areas.
+We also employ 6 junior ambassadors, 12 to 15 years old to help with our kiddies friendly activities.

 Where does the money come from?

 The majority of our income is from grants, sponsorship and fundraising during the year.
 We raise around $27,000 before the gates open.
 This helps us to keep the cost of entry down to the public to $6 for all ages.
 Under 3 free.